 Most of these bodies require full members to have relevant academic and technical qualifications.
 Whichever designer you choose, ensure that they carry sufficient professional indemnity insurance.

 You can use a design and build company who will manage the build project for you but if you’ve used an architect or designed the extension yourself then you’ll need to find a main contractor to manage the project.

 Alternatively, you could manage the build and hire subcontractors, or take on a project manager to sort it for you.

 Sites like Checkatrade.com are a good place to start your search.
 But, word of mouth is often a great way to find someone locally — speak to friends and family and ask them for recommendations.

 Finding a Builder

 If there is one thing that is more difficult than finding the right builder, it is getting on with him throughout the project.
-Time and time again it is the human element that fails.
-Put simply: can you get on?

 Obviously a good recommendation helps, but it is wise to talk to previous clients of the builder.
 You should also ensure that they have contractors all risks insurance.